 6. l’Eglise Notre-Dame (interieur)- Notre-Dame church (interior)

 Make your way to the north side of the church where you’ll find the information board near the doorway.
+The doorway is opposite the parade of shops.
 There’s more information about the church in the brown leaflet.
 There are also information sheets in French in the church.
 The church was built in the 12th century and has architecture dating from the 15th, 16th and 17th centuries.
 In the north transept is a stained glass window representing some of the saints for the artisan crafts.
 Saint Hubert is the principal figure and he is the patron saint of the pot making and copperware brotherhood.
+If you look carefully you may find an large white display panel tucked away in the transept.
+It has a printed copy of the window and details of the saints on it.

 7. L’Hôtel de Ville- Town Hall